How to Become a Transcriptionist and Work From Home on Your Own Schedule

 Compensation for transcription services varies based on a variety of factors, including the type of work you take on, your speed and skill level, your experience and the company you work for.

-According to the BLS, the mean hourly rate for a transcriptionist is $16.45.
-Spanish and other bilingual translation and transcription services pay slightly better, averaging $17 an hour.
+According to the BLS, the mean hourly rate for a transcriptionist is $17.83.
 Beginners who do general online transcription may only earn about $10 an hour or less, but there’s potential to earn over $25 an hour as you gain experience and enter into higher-paid specialties.
+Spanish and other bilingual transcription and translation services also have more job potential.

 Companies may also pay you more to transcribe a more difficult audio file — such as one with multiple speakers or speakers with heavy accents — or for work requiring extras, such as timestamps, or a very short turnaround time.